 MAST leads the ongoing investigation into the exploitation of UK historic wrecks by commercial salvors including the destruction of designated World War One wrecks in the North Sea and World War Two wrecks in the Java Sea.

-The Maritime Observatory is an innovative collaboration between the Maritime Archaeology Sea Trust (MAST) and OceanMind to protect the most vulnerable submerged cultural heritage sites world-wide.
-Harnessing cutting-edge satellite and machine learning technologies developed for monitoring commercial fishing, the Maritime Observatory’s mission is to detect, deter, and disrupt heritage crime at sea.
+The Maritime Observatory is an innovative collaboration between MAST and OceanMind to protect the most vulnerable submerged cultural heritage sites world-wide.
+Harnessing cutting-edge satellite and machine learning technologies developed for commercial fisheries monitoring, the Maritime Observatory’s mission is to detect, deter, and disrupt unauthorised salvage activity at sea.
 The Maritime Observatory is the foremost provider of these services to UK and European Government Departments, Non-Governmental Organisations and charities.

 The team will be working with the University of Cranfield to produce the white paper in 2023-24 which will be available for wider application and academic research.